bnf/litnano/README.md

 ## Rollup plugin usage

 A rollup plugin is provided via the `litnano/rollup` entrypoint.
-Make sure to declare this module before terser in order for literal identifiers not to be mangled yet.
+It supports soucemaps and can be combined with `@rollup/plugin-terser`.

 ```js
 // rollup.config.mjs